 This would conclude our work with the organic rankings.
 We can give the existing keyword groups a boost by aiding the website with a PPC campaign and repeating the process by creating new inbound links and targeting more keywords.

-Constant work is required in order to monitor and optimize the established content and to maintain the current rankings you have achieved.
+Constant work is required to monitor and optimize the established content and maintain the current rankings you have achieved.

 After all this work with the organic profile of the website is done, we give it a boost.

-PPC (pay-per-click) campaigns are there to help the organic rankings improve faster while still generating targeted traffic to the website.
+PPC (pay-per-click) campaigns help the organic rankings improve faster while still generating targeted traffic to the website.

-We will be paying for traffic using the same keyword groups we have optimized the website for, and targeting it through the use of various landing pages.
+We will be paying for traffic using the same keyword groups we have optimized the website for and targeting it through various landing pages.